Family Game Night (full length)

 What starts out as a mildly irritating board game featuring glitter and Grim Reaper hand puppets suddenly turns darker as three generations of the Morton family struggle with articulating wildly different views about their individual end of life (and afterlife) choices.
 In poignant flash forwards, we begin to see the endgame of how those choices will eventually play out.

 Family Game Night was also chosen as a 2020 semifinalist for the Eugene O'Neill National Playwriting Conference , Landing Theatre of Houston's New American Voices Playwriting Festival, and Barrington Stage's Burman New Play Award.
 Additionally, it was selected as a finalist for Bloomington Playwrights Project's 2020 Reva Shiner Comedy Award.
 It was produced in 2018 in Northampton, MA as a staged reading for Play by Play: A Festival of New Works sponsored by The Northampton Playwrights Lab and The Massachusetts Cultural Council.

 In a small desert town in southwestern Colorado, the death of archaeologist Sandy Adelfan is a catalyst for friends and family to begin excavating their own tangled pasts.
-Greg, Sandy's son and colleague, has come into grisly archaeological knowledge that his father had kept hidden to protect his foundation's relationship with the local Navajo tribes.
+Greg, Sandy's son and colleague, unearths a family secret that threatens the Adelfan legacy.
 Becky, Greg's ex-wife, returns to the Southwest for Sandy's funeral and a final reckoning with Greg, who may or may not have left her for dead in the desert years ago.
 The Skinwalker, a spectral figure that haunts the desert, begins to infiltrate the Adelfan family narrative as reality starts to deteriorate and trusted relationships erode.

-Dig was a national semifinalist for Kitchen Dog Theatre of Dallas' New Works Festival in 2016, Landing Theatre of Houston's New American Voices Playwriting Festival in 2015, and Manhattan Theatre Works' National Newborn Festival in 2013.
-In 2014, Dig was developed in New York City as an Off-Off Broadway staged reading at The Brick by Obligatory Theatre Company and as a lab selection for Sanctuary Playwrights' Theatre.
+Dig was a national semifinalist for Kitchen Dog Theatre of Dallas' New Works Festival, Landing Theatre of Houston's New American Voices Playwriting Festival, and Manhattan Theatre Works' National Newborn Festival.
+Dig was also developed in New York City as an Off-Off Broadway staged reading at The Brick by Obligatory Theatre Company and as a lab selection for Sanctuary Playwrights' Theatre.

 A Sudden Loss of Altitude (short play)